We’ve all done it. At one time or another, you’ve emotionally withdrawn from someone who set off some sort of emotional trigger in you.

-The Silent Treatment is an emotional protection mechanism that kicks in when you feel hurt, unsafe or triggered in some way.
-When someone does or says something that betrays your values, morals, or beliefs, you may withdraw and put on your emotional armor.
-Sometimes information is so hard to accept or understand that you just need to slip back into your shell and process it.
+The Silent Treatment is a protection mechanism that kicks in when you feel hurt, unsafe, or triggered in some way.
+When someone does or says something that betrays your values, morals, or beliefs, you may withdraw and put on your “emotional armor”.

 When you withdraw your emotions from the relationship more often than not, the love will be lost and there will be no turning back.
 It’s hard for anyone to trust someone who withdraws like that because love is not being reciprocated, so the receiver of the silent treatment comes to a place where they can’t even trust giving their heart to the emotionally withdrawn person.
 The receiver is always in the dark, not knowing what’s happening with the silent one.

 No one likes to stay in the dark for too long.
 Love, trust, and bonding will dissolve, and soon they will feel completely alone.

 Your silence is not the message to convey to your loved ones.
 They won’t be able to read your mind or figure things out on their own, so you sometimes have to spell out what you’re thinking clearly.

 Too many good relationships are lost because of that.
 Just express the truth, even when the risks are high.
 Truth gives the other person something to work with, even if they don’t want to hear it.
 Hiding that truth only makes things worse.
 And the long-term resentment and mistrust that builds is cancer to any relationship.